Gentle Pest Controls

-Common garden pests and safe, effective remedies
+Common garden pests and safe, effective remedies.

-Warming spring weather means one thing: Pests and diseases are coming out in force, ready to attack tender new foliage and flowers.
-Before you get mad and reach for a chemical arsenal to do away with the nuisances, consider this: A cautious approach makes sense for the overall health of your garden, not to mention the children and pets who play there.
-Check the plants’ growing conditions―healthy, vigorous plants are better equipped to resist pests and diseases.
+Hot weather means one thing: Pests and diseases are out in force, ready to attack foliage and flowers.
+Before you reach for a chemical arsenal, consider this: A cautious approach makes sense for the overall health of your garden, not to mention the children and pets who play there.

-• Is the affected plant growing in the conditions it requires?
-Make sure it has plenty of room to grow, the correct amount of light (sun or shade), and sufficient air circulation around it.
+First, check the plants’ growing conditions―healthy, vigorous plants are better equipped to resist pests and diseases.
+Make sure your plants have plenty of room to grow, the correct amount of light (sun or shade), and sufficient air circulation.

 Aphids, Mites, Scales, and Whiteflies

-Commercial product: Insecticidal soap spray (such as Safer), or horticultural oil
+Commercial product: Insecticidal soap spray (such as Safer), or horticultural oil.

-Home remedy: Homemade soap spray (add ½ teaspoon mild dish soap and 1 teaspoon cooking oil to a 1-quart sprayer filled with water)
+Home remedy: Homemade soap spray (add ½ teaspoon mild dish soap and 1 teaspoon cooking oil to a 1-quart sprayer filled with water).

-Slugs and snails
+Slugs and Snails

-Commercial product: Iron phosphate (Sluggo, Escar-Go!, Worry Free Slug and Snail), copper barrier
+Commercial product: Iron phosphate (Sluggo, Escar-Go!, Worry Free Slug and Snail), copper barrier.

 Home remedy: Handpick at night.
 Apply coarse sand.

-Commercial product: Citrus spray (Orange Guard, Bugs ‘R’ Gone), boric acid baits, sticky barrier (Tanglefoot)
+Commercial product: Citrus spray (Orange Guard, Bugs ‘R’ Gone), boric acid baits, sticky barrier (Tanglefoot).

 Home remedy: Caulk entry cracks.
-Wipe up trails with soap and water
+Wipe up trails with soap and water.

-Commercial product: Lime sulfur (calcium polysulfide); effective against powdery mildews and rusts
+Commercial product: Lime sulfur (calcium polysulfide); effective against powdery mildews and rusts.

-Home remedy: Baking soda spray (mix 1 teaspoon baking soda and 1 teaspoon horticultural oil in 1 gallon of water); effective against blackspot and powdery mildews
+Home remedy: Baking soda spray (mix 1 teaspoon baking soda and 1 teaspoon horticultural oil in 1 gallon of water); effective against blackspot and powdery mildews.